SWG-Source/src/README.md

 # Building

+## Clang Versions

+**Important**: For versions of clang <= 4 you'll probably have to remove/omit a deprecated CFLAG or two from the CMakelists.txt file

 Only use the Debug and Release targets unless you want to work on 64 bit.
 For local testing, and non-live builds set MODE=Release or MODE=debug in build_linux.sh.

 For production, user facing builds, set MODE=MINSIZEREL for profile built, heavily optimized versions of the binaries.